Resource efficiency and reduced climate Impact

 In 2019 residents survey, 33% of households have agreements on eco-labeled energy.

-In total, approximately 1,040 MWh of solar energy is generated locally each year.
+In total, approximately 895 MWh of solar energy was generated locally 2022.

-8% of car parking spaces in public open space have electrical charging (carpooling) and a fast charging station.
-14% of car parking spaces on development sites have electrical charging.
+8% of car parking spaces in the streets have electrical charging (carpooling) and a fast charging station.
+Additionally, 14% of car parking spaces on development sites are equipped with electrical charging.

 There are currently three filling stations for 100 in Stockholm Royal Seaport.

 3.4 Low climate impact